Bleeding Kansas: 1857–1861

-Digital remake of US flag flown during the conflict.
+A digital remake of US flag flown during the conflict.
 The K stands for Kansas.

 The violent outbreaks affected even building designs: in 1857, farmer Johan H. Eggert built a two-story limestone farmhouse in Douglas County outfitted so it could be defended against attackers, having been previously the victim of pro-southern raids.
 Gun-loops were built into the first floor walls to enable the occupants to defend themselves against attack.

 This was followed by a fragile peace broken by intermittent violent outbreaks for two more years.
 The last major outbreak of violence was touched off by the Marais des Cygnes massacre in 1858, in which Border Ruffians killed five Free State men.
 In the so-called Battle of the Spurs, in January 1859, John Brown led escaped slaves through a proslavery ambush en route to freedom via Nebraska and Iowa; not a shot was fired.
 About 56 people, though, died in Bleeding Kansas by the time the violence ended in 1859.

 There were still ongoing acts of violence even after Kansas adopted a free state constitution in 1859.
 In 1860, the Indian agent Col. Cowan and sixty United States dragoons burned down many free state supporting settlers' homes, while sparing settlers who came from the South or supported slavery.

 Kansas admitted as a free state

 The congressional legislative deadlock was broken in early 1861, when following the election of Abraham Lincoln as President, seven Southern states seceded from the Union.
 Kansas's entry as a free state had already been approved by the House of Representatives, but had been blocked by Southern senators.
 When, early in 1861, the senators of the seceding states withdrew from Congress or were expelled, Kansas was immediately, within days, admitted to the Union as a free state, under the Wyandotte Constitution.

 While pro-Confederates in Missouri attempted to effect that state's secession from the Union, and succeeded in having a pro-Confederate government recognized by and admitted to the Confederacy, by the end of 1861, even that state was firmly under the control of its Unionist government.
 Without control of Missouri, regular Confederate forces were never in a position to seriously threaten the newly recognized free state government in Kansas.

 Nevertheless, following the commencement of the American Civil War in 1861, additional guerrilla violence erupted on the border between Kansas and Missouri and sporadically continued until the end of the war.